Get Rid of Bugs on Broccoli, Kale, Cabbage, and Other Brassicas

 • The natural presence of predators like ladybugs or ladybirds should help to keep populations to a manageable level throughout the growing season.

 • If you’re growing only a few plants, it shouldn’t be too much to pick caterpillars off by hand.
-Do with them what you will: feed them to your chickens, dispose of them in a bucket of water or, if you can bear to do so, squish them.
+Do with them what you will: feed them to your chickens, dispose of them in a bucket of water, or, if you can bear to do so, squish them.

-• Some gardeners plant nasturtiums close to their brassicas to serve as a sacrificial or trap crop – basically a plant grown with the specific intention of luring a pest away from the crop you want to grow to eat.
+• Some gardeners plant nasturtiums close to their brassicas to serve as a sacrificial or trap crop – basically, a plant grown with the specific intention of luring a pest away from the crop you want to grow to eat.
 Nasturtiums, with their soft, fleshy leaves, are a cabbageworm’s favorite!
 Another great sacrificial crop are collards.

 • Once they become infested you’re best then digging them up and destroying the plants, taking the caterpillars with them, perhaps to a covered compost bin.

 • Another option is to spray plants with BT, or Bacillus thuringiensis, a naturally occurring bacteria found in soil.
-After mixing up powdered BT into a solution you spray the plants; caterpillars that ingest the bacteria ultimately perish.
+After mixing powdered BT into a solution, you spray the plants; caterpillars that ingest the bacteria ultimately perish.
 The good news is that BT won’t impact non-target species and, being a naturally occurring bacteria, it is totally safe and organic.
 That said, it can affect other butterflies and moths, so spray it carefully, making sure to spray on a still day and to cover only your brassicas.
 Spray uncovered plants regularly, according to the instructions, to keep them protected.

 Step 3: Erect Barriers

 All the measures above can be highly excellent, especially if used in combination.
-But the most secure step of all is simply to keep plants covered, so none of these pests can ever get anywhere near your plants!
+But the most secure step of all is simply to keep plants covered so none of these pests can ever get anywhere near your plants!
 Let’s talk through the different covers you can use.

 • Another option that we favor is tightly woven nylon insect mesh.
 It’s really durable, so should last for quite a few seasons, no problem.
 Despite it’s very closed look, it will let plenty of light and rain through, so you can just leave it over your plants.
 It will keep just about every pest out: butterflies of course, and cabbage aphids and cabbage maggots or cabbage root flies.
 (See video on how to set up and secure.)